 His research in the field of international relations, peace and conflict studies focuses on four main areas:

-- The changing nature of United Nations peace operations – with particular focus on protection of civilians
+- Changing nature of United Nations peace operations

-- Reform of governance, security and justice systems in conflict-affected countries and regions
+- Peacebuilding and governance in conflict-affected countries and regions

-- Monitoring and evaluation, impact assessment and organisational learning in conflict management, peacebuilding and development programming
+- Evaluation, impact assessment and organisational learning in conflict management, peacebuilding and development programming

-- The ‘Responsibility to Protect’ (R2P) and prevention of mass atrocity crimes
+- The Protection of Civilians in armed conflict, the ‘Responsibility to Protect’ (R2P) and prevention of mass atrocity crimes

 More information about specific projects here.